danjohnson3141/Jekyll-Test/search/GET-search-event_groups.md

 <!-- --- title: GET /search/event_groups -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This route is still in development and functionality is still being figured out.
+Anything described here is only tentative.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters: